kelsie0/BSE_Portfolio_Kelsie/index.md

   }
 }
 ```
-Then in the Raspberry Pi, using python in Thonny, I used a code to recieve the 'trigger' message and then take a picture:
+Then in Raspberry Pi, using python through Thonny, I used a code to recieve the 'trigger' message and then take a picture:

 ```
 #!/usr/bin/env python3